 - Good old fashioned NIMBYs.
 In 2017, Marin County got a special exemption from the state’s housing development quota.
 What was the justification?
 According to one county supervisor, ramping up affordable housing construction wasn’t consistent with Marin’s “suburban character.”

 You’d be hard pressed to find a single aspect of California life that isn’t affected by Proposition 13.
 Naturally, it gets blamed for an awful lot of the state’s problems.

 So what about the cost of housing?
-After all, Prop 13, California’s 1978 tax revolt initiative, capped property taxes at 1 percent of a home’s purchase price and limited the rate taxes can tick up each year by 2 percent.
+After all, Prop.
+13, California’s 1978 tax revolt initiative, capped property taxes at 1 percent of a home’s purchase price and limited the rate taxes can tick up each year by 2 percent.
 From a city’s perspective, giving your available land to new housing doesn’t make much sense if a sales-tax-paying restaurant or clothing store is waiting in the wings.

-Last year the Legislative Analyst’s Office looked into the question of whether the state’s capped property taxes distort local land use decisions.
+The Legislative Analyst’s Office looked into the question of whether the state’s capped property taxes distort local land use decisions.
 Their conclusion: a resounding “probably not.”
 In short, a city’s dependence on property taxes or sales taxes didn’t predict much about its land use decisions.

-Even so, there are other ways in which Prop 13 could be contributing to our affordability crisis.
+Even so, there are other ways in which Prop.
+13 could be contributing to our affordability crisis.
 Another consequence of capped property taxes is that local governments have to scramble for other sources of cash.
 One of those sources is housing developers.
 On average, California levies the highest developer fees in the country, making it that much more difficult to build new housing.